frigus02/silky-tiles/README.md

 ### First version

-* Different tile sizes in flow and column layout
 * Enable/disable dragging
-* Adapter should get parameters from data attributes
 * Events to outside to react when sth changes
 * Angular bindings (includes destroy methods on adapter, dragHandler, ...)
-* Assign all necessary classes automatically
 * Changelog

 ### Later